Home > Videos > Art > History Through Art > Native American Rock Art of the Southwest > Introduction to Native American Rock Art

 Identify the four great rock art galleries: the caves along the Pecos River, Eastern Utah, the three Rivers petroglyphs site and the Huesco Tanks.

-Paleolithic Rock Art.
+Native American Rock Art of the Southwest: An Introduction.
 Learning Objectives for this video:

 • Paleolithic Rock Art.
 Discover the characteristics of Native American rock art that remain constant across the Southwest and throughout time.